Norman Shumway: Heart transplant pioneer

-In the 1970s he and his team refined the operation, tackling the problems of rejection and the necessity for potentially dangerous drugs to suppress the immune system.
-In particular, he pioneered the use of cyclosporine, instead of traditional drugs, which made the operation safer.
+In the 1970s he and his team refined the transplant operation, tackling the problems of rejection and the necessity for potentially dangerous drugs to suppress the immune system.
+He pioneered the use of cyclosporine, instead of traditional drugs, which made the operation safer.

-Shumway was inspired by Nobel Prize winners, Joseph Murray and Peter Medawar.
+Shumway was inspired by Nobel Prize winners Joseph Murray and Peter Medawar.

-The world's first heart-lung transplant was performed in 1981, by both Shumway and Bruce Reitz.
+The world's first heart-lung transplant was performed in 1981, by Shumway and Bruce Reitz.